Shock G: Early life, family, education and early career

-Deciding to pursue music seriously, he returned home, obtained a diploma, and began attending Hillsborough Community College (HCC), where he studied music theory under Jim Burge and piano under Patricia J. Trice.
-It was there at HCC that he met and formed a bond with Kenneth Waters, and the two began performing together under various names including The Chill Factor, and also The Four Horsemen, which included MC Skoobie-D, and the MD Dazzlin Doc-P who had recently moved to Tampa from the Bronx.
+Deciding to pursue music seriously, he returned home, obtained his high school diploma and began attending Hillsborough Community College (HCC), where he studied music theory under Jim Burge and piano under Patricia J. Trice.
+At HCC, he met and formed a bond with Kenneth Waters, and the two began performing together under various names including The Chill Factor, and also The Four Horsemen, which included MC Skoobie-D, and the MD Dazzlin Doc-P who had recently moved to Tampa from the Bronx.
 In 1985, after two years of producing local artists for hire, playing solo piano gigs around town, performing with Waters, and being a keyboardist in Warren Allen Brooks' band, Jacobs and his aspiring-actress girlfriend Davita Watts eloped to Los Angeles in search of greater opportunity.
-There he played keyboards in Kenny McCloud's pop-funk band Onyx before leaving Los Angeles and arriving in the San Francisco Bay Area where he found work in an Oakland music store, and where his group Digital Underground would form a few years later.
+In LA, he played keyboards in Kenny McCloud's pop-funk band Onyx before relocating to the San Francisco Bay Area.
+He found work at Oakland music store, and where his group Digital Underground would form a few years later.

 Career

 Digital Underground

-After relocating to Oakland, California, Shock G formed Digital Underground along with Chopmaster J, and Kenneth Waters (also known as Kenny-K).
+Shock G formed Digital Underground along with Chopmaster J and Kenneth Waters (also known as Kenny-K) in Oakland, California.
 After around 15 months of unsuccessful negotiations with various small record companies, in 1988 the trio released a 12-inch single on Macola Records.
-It featured "Your Life's a Cartoon" as the A-side and "Underwater Rimes" as the B-side.
+It featured "Your Life's a Cartoon", with "Underwater Rimes" as the B-side.
 Both songs were penned, produced, and performed by Jacobs, who sketched the cartoonish cover illustrations.
 The record included the logo for Digital Underground's startup label, TNT, as well as Macola's logo.
 TNT was founded by Tupac Shakur's management CEO Atron Gregory.
 In 1989, the group signed with Tommy Boy Records and released "Doowutchyalike", receiving minimal radio airplay but becoming an underground hit.
 Its video was more successful, reaching number 40 on the MTV's top 100 videos of the year.
-"Doowutchyalike" paved the way for Digital Underground's debut album Sex Packets and the highest-charting song of their career "The Humpty Dance," both released in early 1990, and each achieving platinum sales certifications by the RIAA.
+"Doowutchyalike" paved the way for Digital Underground's debut studio album Sex Packets and the highest-charting song of their career "The Humpty Dance", both released in early 1990, and each achieving platinum sales certifications by the Recording Industry Association of America (RIAA).
 The latter was rapped by Humpty Hump, the most flamboyant of Shock G's several alter egos.
 By that time, Digital Underground had expanded significantly, with DJ Fuze, Money-B, and Schmoovy-Schmoov joining the group, and with Ramone "Pee Wee" Gooden and Tupac Shakur joining by 1991.